 - 1. Coordinate all activities with members of the organizing and steering committees (including biweekly teleconference calls with OC and SC) - 2.
 Provide proper and timely communication of the necessary information about the paper deadlines, registration deadline, extensions, and final program to the publicity chair and webmaster - 3.
 Track the deadlines that are met and missed in the Timeline section of this document by adding comments to the schedule - 4.
 Consult with SC on decisions requiring SC approval - 5.
-Work with finance chair on TMRF and HOST related expenses - 6.
-Prepare and submit HOST travel grant proposal to NSF
+Manage HOST location/travel related issues with IEEE, including travel visas - 6.
+Work with finance chair on TMRF and HOST related expenses - 7.
+Prepare and submit HOST travel grant proposal to NSF - 8.
+Manage HOST travel grant application process - 9.
+Prepare CFP in collaboration with Program Chairs - 10.
+Invite guest (keynote/visionary) speakers when appropriate - 11.
+Prepare/coordinate signage for event - 12.
+Prepare plenary slides to give a 5-minute presentation about HOST - 13.
+Chair one of the keynote/visionary sessions - 14.
+Schedule the organizing committee meeting on the first evening of HOST - 15.
+Emcee the Awards dinner or reception - 16.
+Introduce next General and Program Chairs during closing remarks - 17.
+Prepare and manage attendee survey

-- 7. Manage HOST travel grant application process - 8.
-Prepare CFP in collaboration with Program Chairs - 9.
-Invite guest (keynote/visionary) speakers when appropriate - 10.
-Prepare/coordinate signage for event - 11.
-Prepare plenary slides to give a 5-minute presentation about HOST - 12.
-Chair one of the keynote/visionary sessions - 13.
-Schedule the organizing committee meeting on the first evening of HOST - 14.
-Emcee the Awards dinner or reception - 15.
-Introduce next General and Program Chairs during closing remarks - 16.
-Prepare and manage attendee survey - 17.
-Prepare a zip file with all docs that the next General Chair can leverage, e.g., NSF travel grant proposal, source CFP file, important elements of any hotel and IEEE negotiations (important emails), instructions/links on software tools that were used, difficulties encountered that year, things that worked well, etc.
+18. Prepare a zip file with all docs that the next General Chair can leverage, e.g., NSF travel grant proposal, source CFP file, important elements of any hotel and IEEE negotiations (important emails), instructions/links on software tools that were used, difficulties encountered that year, things that worked well, etc.